 If the respondent jurisdiction is unable to provide a written submission within 60 days, they may seek an extension to make a submission.
-Extensions are provided at IHPA's discretion.
+Extensions are provided at IHACPA's discretion.
 The period of any extension will be as short as is reasonably appropriate in the circumstances.

 A request for an extension should be made in writing and include reasons for seeking such an extension.
-IHPA will consult with the health minister of the applicant jurisdiction when deciding on the request for extension and in relation to the proposed length of said extension.
-In making its decision on the request for an extension, IHPA will take into account:
+IHACPA will consult with the health minister of the applicant jurisdiction when deciding on the request for extension and in relation to the proposed length of said extension.
+In making its decision on the request for an extension, IHACPA will take into account:

-- the reasons given by the respondent jurisdiction, including whether the extension is requested because of circumstances outside of their control (for example, delays in obtaining information from third parties needed to prepare the submission) - the level of detail provided to enable IHPA to understand the basis of the request - the terms of the submission received from the applicant jurisdiction - what is fair and reasonable to both parties in the circumstances of the particular case - any other matters IHPA considers relevant.
+- the reasons given by the respondent jurisdiction, including whether the extension is requested because of circumstances outside of their control (for example, delays in obtaining information from third parties needed to prepare the submission) - the level of detail provided to enable IHACPA to understand the basis of the request - the terms of the submission received from the applicant jurisdiction - what is fair and reasonable to both parties in the circumstances of the particular case - any other matters IHACPA considers relevant.

-Where IHPA decides to grant an extension of time, a copy of the letter advising the respondent jurisdiction of the extended timeframe will also be provided to the applicant jurisdiction.
+Where IHACPA decides to grant an extension of time, a copy of the letter advising the respondent jurisdiction of the extended timeframe will also be provided to the applicant jurisdiction.

-If IHPA does not receive a written submission, a request for extension, or a letter advising the respondent jurisdiction will not be providing a response within 60 days, it will continue to exercise its functions under part 4.3 of the Act.
+If IHACPA does not receive a written submission, a request for extension, or a letter advising the respondent jurisdiction will not be providing a response within 60 days, it will continue to exercise its functions under part 4.3 of the NHR Act.

-(2d) IHPA provides a copy of any written response received from the respondent jurisdiction to the applicant jurisdiction
+(2d) IHACPA provides a copy of any written response received from the respondent jurisdiction to the applicant jurisdiction

-If IHPA receives a written submission from the respondent jurisdiction about the dispute within 60 days after receiving the invitation, IHPA will provide a copy of the response to the applicant jurisdiction.
+If IHACPA receives a written submission from the respondent jurisdiction about the dispute within 60 days after receiving the invitation, IHACPA will provide a copy of the response to the applicant jurisdiction within 14 days of receipt unless agreed otherwise.